Ribhnux/deux-cli/docs/03_basic_cli.md

     -v, --verbose      Verbose mode - will also output debug messages
 ```

-Great, don't be hurry, let's follow this guide little bit, in the next tutorial you'll initializing `Deux-CLI` database.
+Okay, great, don't be hurry, let's follow this tutorial little bit.
+In the next tutorial you'll initializing `Deux-CLI` database.